-As a PhD student, my primary focus has been on appetitive self-regulation and its relationship to health-risking behaviors, including substance use and unhealthy eating.
+As a PhD student, my primary focus has been on appetitive self-regulation and its relationship to healthrisking behaviors, including substance use and unhealthy eating.
 Ultimately, I seek to improve our ability to predict real-world behavior using neural and behavioral data in order to identify cancer-relevant risk and protective factors.
 Towards this goal, I have focused on improving the ecological validity of a task assessing appetitive self-regulation ability by incorporating choice into the paradigm.
-This first-author paper is currently in revision.
+This work resulted in a first author publication3.
 I conducted a year-long longitudinal pilot study using this task to characterize its ability to predict changes in substance use and other health-risking behaviors across freshman year.
-I analyzed this data and, together with Dr. Pfeifer, wrote a successful R21 application, funded by the National Institute on Drug Abuse.
+I analyzed this data and, together with Dr. Pfeifer, wrote a successful R21 application, funded by the National Institute on Drug Abuse4.
+I have also begun to develop and test competing models of food-related decision making to better understand the neural mechanisms underlying eating behavior5.
 Next, I plan to improve our ability to predict real-world behavior by improving the sensitivity and specificity of neural predictors.
 The project outlined in this proposal will pursue this goal by developing and validating a neurobiological index (i.e., neural signature) of craving reappraisal, which can be used in a variety of ways, including assessment of spontaneous engagement in reappraisal, individual differences in craving reappraisal ability, and craving reappraisal intervention efficacy.
 I will develop this neural signature under the mentorship of Dr. Dagmar Zeithamova, an expert in multivariate neuroimaging and machine learning techniques, and validate it under the mentorship of Dr. Berkman, an expert in translational neuroscience and advanced longitudinal modeling.
 Together, this is the ideal team to facilitate the acquisition of the skills necessary to achieve my career goal of becoming a leading translational neuroscientist.

 - 1. Cosme, D., & Wiens, S. (2015).
 Self-Reported Trait Mindfulness and Affective Reactivity: A Motivational Approach Using Multiple Psychophysiological Measures.
 PLOS One, 10(3), e0119466. - 2.
 Cosme, D., Flournoy, J. C., Telzer, E., Pfeifer, J. H. (2017) Traditional modeling approaches.
 Presented at the Modeling Developmental Change workshop, September 15, Portland, Oregon. - 3.
-Cosme.
-D., Mobasser, A., Zeithamova, D., Berkman E. T., Pfeifer, J. H. Choosing to regulate: Does autonomous choice enhance craving regulation?
-(Manuscript in revision at Social Cognitive and Affective Neuroscience). - PI Pfeifer J. H. (2017) Choosing to Regulate: An fMRI Investigation of Autonomous Versus Controlled Self-Regulation and Substance Use in Late Adolescence.
-National Institute on Drug Abuse (R21DA043015).
+Cosme, D., Mobasser, A., Zeithamova, D., Berkman, E. T., & Pfeifer, J. H. (2018).
+Choosing to regulate: Does choice enhance craving regulation?.
+Social Cognitive and Affective Neuroscience, 13(3), 300-309. - 4.
+PI Pfeifer J. H. (2017) Choosing to Regulate: An fMRI Investigation of Autonomous Versus Controlled Self-Regulation and Substance Use in Late Adolescence.
+NIDA (R21DA043015). - 5.
+Giuliani, N. R., Merchant, J. S., Cosme, D., & Berkman, E. T. (2018).
+Neural predictors of eating behavior and dietary change.
+Annals of the New York Academy of Sciences.